This post may contain affiliate links.

 The word “halva” itself is derived from the Arabic word ḥalwá, meaning “sweet.”
 This treat is widespread across the Middle East, Central Asia, the Balkans, and even parts of North Africa.
 Each region has its unique twist on this dessert.

 - Persian Influence: Known as Halva Ardeh in Iran, where ardeh means tahini.
 This version of halva is a staple in Persian culture.
-Moreover, it’s often served during breakfast or tea time and is considered a symbol of hospitality.
+Moreover, it’s often served during breakfast or tea time.
 It’s important not to confuse tahini halva with halva that’s made with flour, butter and saffron syrup.

 - Levant and Arab World: In countries like Lebanon, Syria, and Palestine, halva is referred to as halawa.
 People often serve it with bread in the form of a sandwich.
 Also, its presence is strongly associated with family gatherings and celebrations.